sjanahan/recipes/recipes/green-bean-bonechi-varai.md

 ### Steps
 1. Heat oil on medium high in a heavy bottom pan
 1. Add the black mustard seeds until they pop
-1. Once almost translucent, add the cumin seeds, omam seeds, and red chilies
+1. Once almost onion is translucent, add the cumin seeds, omam seeds, and red chilies
 1. Once those smell good (about 2 minutes), add the green beans
 1. Stir around until beans as soft as you like, about 7 minutes
 1. Add the salt